james-320/dummies-guide/regulatory/ATPL.md

 Requirements to fly under the IFR:

-- At least 3 instrument approach operations within the previous 90 days in an aircraft or FSTD.
+- At least 3 instrument approach operations within the previous 90 days in an aircraft or FSTD; and
+- At least 1 instrument approach operation within the previous 90 days in an aircraft **of the same category** or FSTD.

+Requirement to conduct an approach operation:

+- At least 1 approach operation within the previous 90 days of the same type (2D, 3D, azimuth guidance, course deviation indicator)

 #### IPC Requirements